Elenita was born in the mid-1940s in small fishing village called Tortugas in the province of Balanga, Bataan of the Republic of the Philippines.

 Ellen retrained and worked as a bookkeeper for Burwood and Edgecliff Diagnostics while Roger continued to work for GE group of companies.

-In August 2003, at the age of 58 Ellen suffered a stroke which affected her mobility and cognitive functions.
+In the mid-2000s, Elenita suffered a stroke which affected her mobility and cognitive functions.

-We always see Roger and Ellen together daily in the afternoons reminiscing at Bronte Café, the lush green garden, the fish pond while anticipating the arrival of the watchful kookaburras and the rare but delightful appearance of the bush turkey.
+We always see this beautiful couple together daily in the afternoons reminiscing at Bronte Café, the lush green garden, the fish pond while anticipating the arrival of the watchful kookaburras and the rare but delightful appearance of the bush turkey.

-The day is normally not complete until Roger plays for her some romantic and classical piano pieces in the Cronulla Theatre.
+The day is normally not complete until her husband plays for her some romantic and classical piano pieces in the Cronulla Theatre.

 The line of one of their favourite song sums up the vision and aspiration of this lovely couple.
 “You and I have travelled far together, we’ve pursued our little star together.
 We are happy as we are together, growing older growing closer.
 Making memories that light the sky.
 That only time can make.
 That only love can make.
 That only we can make you and I.”